 The are many ways to get the support you need, whether you are a person living with dementia, a caregiver or a family member.
 A support group can give you a place to talk with others who understand the disease and know just what you’re going through.

-Support Groups for Caregivers are available by location.
+Support and Groups for Caregivers are available by location.
 Contact the staff member listed for details about dates, times and locations:

 For people living with dementia...